usnistgov/oscal-xproc3/README.md

 Software developers using and learning XProc 3.0 and the XDM stack (XML/XSLT/XQuery) may wish to open the box and see how the internals work.

 After installation and testing, you can start anywhere &mdash; you have already started.

+- [Project starter template](./template/) - Blank readmes with a working pipeline ready for adaptation

 </details>

 ### Installation instructions